 What Treatments Require Sedation?

-There are several treatments that your dentist will use sedation for.
-Dr. Mobasser performs full mouth reconstructions which may include treatments like dental veneers, dental implants, and more.
-In some cases, you may need correctional surgery.
+There are several treatments that your dentist will use sedation.
+Dr. Mobasser performs full mouth reconstructions, which may include treatments like dental veneers, dental implants, and more.
+In some cases, you may need corrective surgery.

 While veneers may not require any level of sedation, dental implants and jaw surgery certainly do.

-Any procedure that is going to involve invasive work will likely be a candidate for some level of conscious sedation dentistry.
+Any procedure that will involve invasive work will likely be a candidate for some level of conscious sedation dentistry.

-You may need general anesthesia if you need major jaw surgery, as mentioned above.
-You can work with your dentist to come up with a plan for treatment and what type of sedation will be required.
+As mentioned above, you may need general anesthesia if you need major jaw surgery.
+You can work with your dentist to devise a treatment plan and what type of sedation will be required.

-Dental bonding, fillings, veneers, Lumineers, and dental cleanings typically do not require sedation unless you are getting cleanings under your gums.
+Dental bonding, fillings, veneers, Lumineers, and dental cleanings typically do not require sedation unless you get cleanings under your gums.